This hot black currant and orange citrus drink not only tastes fabulous, but if you’re sick with a cold or the flu, it will do you a world of good.

 Tip: you can use the black currant concentrate to make black currant gelatin cubes, too.

-I did not receive any compensation for this post, I simply LOVE black currants and want to spread the word about this wonderful fruit and the Currant C company which produces all the wonderful black currant products that make me happy!
+I did not receive any compensation for this post, I simply LOVE black currants and want to spread the word about this wonderful fruit.

 Don’t miss another recipe or travel post~sign up for my free subscription below!